zorazrw/agent-workflow-memory/README.md

 ### On Mind2Web

 We also get the best scores among text-based agents.
-Particularly, ATM offline effectively generalize across a wide range of tasks, websites, and domains.
+Particularly, AWM offline effectively generalizes across a wide range of tasks, websites, and domains.

 <p align="center">
   <a href="https://zorazrw/agent-workflow-memory/">